soudegesu/blog/content/past/2018-07-31-mysql8-password.en.md

 twitter_card_image: /images/icons/mysql_icon.png
 ---

-[MySQL](https://www.mysql.com/jp/) major version `8` was released on 2018/4.
+[MySQL](https://www.mysql.com/jp/) major version `8` was released on April 2018.
 I introduce the problem with my trying to creaet MySQL 8 Amazon Machine Image(AMI) with ansible.

 ## Motivation

 I usually use AWS.
-AWS has a database managed service called RDS, and RDS supports MySQL 5. x series.
+AWS has a database managed service called RDS, and RDS supports MySQL 5.x series.
-In order to conduct training using MySQL 8 in-house, I needed to make AMI of MySQL 8 with ansible.
+To conduct in-house training using MySQL 8, I needed to make AMI of MySQL 8 with ansible.

 ## Environment